Tyler-Toro/WOW-Project/README.md

 # WOW-Project
-Working repository for group
+Working repository for our group WoW project.

-# To-do list:
-    - Create repository (private)
-    - edit, convert, modify ETS game file